-Table 2 presents estimates for the rejection rates of the four test statistics after correction for multiple comparions based on the false discovery rate procedure.
-We observed that in a single compartment, the rejection rates of CK_i and CM_i for i = 1, 2were smaller than the nominal level.
-Overall, the rejection rates in all cases were relatively accurate, and the Type I errors were not excessive.
-These findings suggested that the resampling method worked reasonably well under the null hypothesis.
+Table 2 presented estimates for the rejection rates of the four test statistics.
+We observed that in a single compartment, the rejection rates of CK_i and CM_i for i = 1, 2 were slightly greater than the nominal level for this sample of 66 images.
+Overall, the rejection rates in all cases were accurate, and Type I errors were not excessive.
+These findings suggested that the parametric bootstrap worked reasonably well under the null hypothesis.
 Differing (b_1, b_2) combinations strongly influenced the finite performance of the four test statistics in detecting the presence of two compartments.
-Specifically, compared with other (b_1, b_2) b_2) combinations, $(b_1, b_2) = (1,000, 3,000)$ s/mm2 provided the best performance.
-Under $(b_1, b_2) = (1,000, 3,000) \text{ s/mm}^2$, CK1 and CM1 provided substantial power to detect the presence of two diffusion compartments.
-Compared with the other three statistics, CK1 performed well; moreover, consistent with our
+Specifically, compared with other (b_1, b_2) combinations, $(b_1,b_2)=(1000,3000)\ s/mm^2$ provided the best performance.
+Under $(b_1,b_2)=(1000,3000)$ s/mm^2 , CK1 and CM1 provided substantial power to detect the presence of two diffusion compartments.
+Compared with the other three statistics, CK1 almost performed well; moreover, consistent with our expectations, increasing S_0/σ reduced the Type II errors and improved the power of the statistic CK1 to detect the presence of two compartments.
+Therefore, these simulations suggested that the choice of b strongly influenced the performance of these test statistics and the test CK1 was a useful tool for detecting the presence of multiple compartments.
+The selection of optimal b values in detecting multiple compartments warrants further research (Alexander et al. 2002; Jones et al. 1999).